-- A regression between the independent and dependent variables.
+- Run a regression between the independent and dependent variables.

-- Identify the residual values from the regression analysis.
+- Identify the residual values from the results.

-Assumptions for ANCOVA are basically the same as assumptions for ANOVA.
-You should check that the following are true before considering ANCOVA.
+Assumptions are basically the same as the ANOVA assumptions.
+Check that the following are true before running the test:

 - Independent variables (minimum of two) should be categorical variables.

 - The dependent variable and covariate should be continuous variables (measured on an interval scale or ratio scale.)

 - Make sure observations are independent.
 In other words, don’t put people into more than one group.